-There are precautionary and preventative steps that schools can take which help to avoid, prevent, minimise or mitigate incidents where staff can be subjected to violence or abuse by children and young people.
+There are precautionary and preventative steps that schools can take which help to avoid, prevent, minimise or mitigate incidents where staff can be subjected to violence or abuse.
 Talk to staff; they may have noticed things that are not immediately obvious.
 To assist in gathering accurate information it may be useful if staff complete a simple questionnaire.
 An example is given at https://schoolsportal.lancsngfl.ac.uk/corporate/web/viewdoc.asp?id=36514